franklinanalytics/Credit-Card-Usage-Behaviour-and-Profitability-Analysis/README.md

 This analysis simulates a robust financial analytics use case involving behavior segmentation, credit risk evaluation, and profitability analysis.
 It can be extended into dashboard development, ML credit scoring, or campaign recommendation systems.

+> 💬 *Feel free to fork, reuse, or contribute to this repository.
+Feedback and collaboration are welcome!*

+---

 ## 🔍 Key Queries & Insights